LamdaDev/sf-job-tracker/README.md

 # San Francisco SWE Job Tracker

+A job tracker for SWE jobs near San Francisco.
+Because I miss her.

-An unattended GitHub Actions tracker for public software-engineering internships and new-graduate jobs whose displayed location is in San Francisco.
+This is an unattended GitHub Actions tracker for public software-engineering internships and new-graduate jobs whose displayed location is in San Francisco.

 It combines public listings from three providers: